CirroBuild/FrostiDocs/.github/ISSUE_TEMPLATE/submit-a-tutorial.md

 Use this section to give a description of what your tutorial is about.

-Examples:

-> I would like to write a tutorial that shows how to use QuestDB:
->
-> - "for storing IoT sensor data..."
-> - "for creating data visualizations..."
-> - "with an ML library..."
-> - "for monitoring an application..."
+- Title:
+- Who is this tutorial for:

+Please select or describe the audience your proposal targets in terms of readers' familiarity with QuestDB:

+- [ ] QuestDB users
+- [ ] Those interested in time series databases
+- [ ] Those not aware of time series databases yet
+- [ ] Others:

+- Outline:

-Are there any particular tools, concepts, languages or platforms that readers will learn about?
+- Are there any particular tools, concepts, languages or platforms that readers will learn about?

 💡 ...